 The Sno-Park program, established in 1977, helps pay for snow removal in these designated winter recreation parking locations.
 There are three types of Sno-Park permits:

-- Slow down, especially through high water.
-Driving through several inches of water at high speed can cause you to lose control of the car; it could also splash water into the engine and stall it.
-Lowering your speed helps you prepare for sudden stops caused by disabled cars, debris and other wet-weather hazards.
+Slow down, especially through high water.
+Driving through several inches of water at high speed can cause you to lose control of the car.
+It could also splash water into the engine and stall it.
+Lower your speed so you are prepared for sudden stops caused by disabled cars, debris and other wet-weather hazards.

-- If it hasn’t rained in a while, expect road surfaces to be slick when it does start raining.
+If it hasn’t rained in a while, expect road surfaces to be slick when it starts raining.
 Engine oil and grease build up on the road over time.
 When mixed with water from rain, the road can become slick.
 The first few hours of a fresh rain can be the most dangerous.

 Maintain your vehicle during wet weather

-- Check your tires.
 Make sure tires are in good condition and are at the recommended inflation level.
-Tires should have at least 1/32 of an inch tread depth at any two adjacent grooves, the minimum allowable by law.
+Tires should have a recommended 2/32 of an inch tread depth at any two adjacent grooves.
 Driving on over-inflated or under-inflated tires is dangerous on wet pavement.